Why Do Antibiotics Cause Diarrhea? Explained

 Taking some steps beforehand can lower your risk of suffering from diarrhoea when taking antibiotics:

-• Some antibiotics are taken along with the Food to avoid digestive irritation.
+- Some antibiotics are taken along with food to avoid digestive irritation.
 So, you must follow the medicine instructions.

-• Try probiotics because they are vital in adding good bacteria to your digestive system.
+- Try probiotics because they are vital in adding good bacteria to your digestive system and also improve the immune system, which is affected by antibiotic use.

 So, you should eat low-fibre foods and follow your doctor's instructions when you're sick of antibiotic-associated diarrhoea.